paualberti/config-files/README.md

 ## Ergonomic keyboard layout with vim in mind
 ![Alt text](yrst-vim.png)
 ## Where
 This script only changes the layout from a software perspective.
-It has been tested in a Linux system and should work in a Mac 'theoretically'
+It has been tested in a Linux machine and should 'theoretically' work in a Mac
 ## How to use
 ### Setup
 ```